Setting Your B2B Marketing Budget: The 1-2-3 Guide

 Your website is your biggest touchpoint for wowing and empowering customers.
 Thinking of your website as a digital business card is a mistake.
 Your website should serve as a resource hub and connectivity tool.

 What to do: Create a website experience people want to visit even if they have no intention of buying something.
 Think of your brand as a media company for podcasts, videos, and reading material.
 Include relevant tools visitors can use.

 7. Mobile Mindfulness

-Spend on mobile marketing skyrocketed by 70% during the pandemic.
+Spend on mobile marketing has been increasing relentlessly YoY for more than a decade.
 B2Bs should have considered long ago that buyers are viewing their content from mobile devices.

 What to do: Don’t neglect mobile just because your analytics say most visitors are on desktop.
 Your website could be driving mobile users away with gated content, lead forms, and pop-ups.

 8. The Good Side of Your Company

 Buyers and customers want to know how you’ve changed your behavior to improve the lives of others, be it customers or community at large.
 It shows that you’re willing to pivot and make sacrifices for the betterment of society.